B3VR/ProgramArduino/README.md

-electrocardiograph based on Arduino, LCD and ech sięgnął module.
+electrocardiograph based on Arduino, LCD and ecg signal module.